jjt/jjt.github.io/_posts/2014-01-08-some-thoughts-on-web-development-practices.md

 Another huge advantage to Grunt is the ability to duplicate workflow between developers.
 Instead of the css guy having to dig through his shell scripts or history to find the proper `compass` command to let another dev change the css, it can be put into a Gruntfile and checked into source control.
 Then instead of firing emails/IMs back and forth and copy+pasting commands, the second dev can just run `grunt compass`.

 Concat/minify and compass compilation are only a handful of the [more than 2,000 grunt plugins available][20].
-Chances are, you can leverage at least a half dozen to make your developers' lives easier.
+Chances are, you can leverage at least a half dozen to make you and your developers' lives easier.

 [Grunt]:http://gruntjs.com/
 [Gulp]:http://gulpjs.com/